-In 1995, Shapiro founded Compassion Over Killing as a high school club, building it into a national organization over the next decade before leaving in 2005 to join The Humane Society of the United States.
-An inductee into the Animal Rights Hall of Fame, Shapiro has been interviewed by hundreds of news outlets as an authority on animal welfare and animal advocacy.
-He’s also published dozens of articles about animal welfare in publications ranging from daily newspapers to academic journals.
+Shapiro has been interviewed by hundreds of news outlets as an authority on food sustainability issues.
+He’s also published dozens of articles in publications ranging from daily newspapers to academic journals.